Being a single mother often requires putting your education on hold in order to focus on your child.

 Applicants must have a FAFSA on file in the Financial Aid Office and submit their online application through TWU’s website by March 15.

-The Shawn Carter Scholarship Foundation offers scholarships to single mothers and select young people who generally have zero chance when it comes to college scholarships.
+The Shawn Carter Scholarship Foundation offers scholarships to select young people who generally have zero chance when it comes to college scholarships.
+About two thirds of SCSF recipients come from single parent families.

 The Arkansas Single Parent Scholarship is a scholarship program for single parents who reside in Arkansas.
 Through this scholarship, single mothers are able to complete their post-secondary education & improve their income-earning potential.